Danielcoffee/learnvim/note.md

 - G: go to line
 - We can combine with number: 2G, 2w, 3b, ......
 - first character of next line: '+'
-- first character of previous line: '-'
+- first character of pre<number>G: to number of line
+- :set nu or :set nonu : turn on and off
+- Use `` to back the original positionvious line: '-'

 #### Delete
 - 'dd': delete line